TermuxHackz/pdfbruter/README.md

 ```

-# Installation for Termux/Unix/Linux ONLY!!!
+# Installation for Linux ONLY!!!

 ```
 > cd $HOME